wrg/csvsplit/README.md

     csvsplit is a lightweight string parser that will split the input text into an array of strings.
-It is not intended to be a full blown file parser, and will does not do any type conversion.
+It is not intended to be a full blown file parser, and does not do any type conversion.

 Features
 ========